ahhcash/Verifying-LLMAccessControl/README.md

 ## Data
 - We have made available the entire Dataset used for this project, to add your own:
 - Place your AWS policies dataset in the `Dataset` folder.
-- Generated policies will be saved in the `generated_policies` folder.
-- Results will be saved in CSV format in the `results` folder.
+- Results will be saved in CSV format in the respective Experiment folder.

 ## Replicating Results